Info for Volunteers

 Keep in mind that ALL projects are in bear country.
 That means grizzly bears and black bears.
 Our staff is very familiar with safe travel in bear country and will advise the crew on proper procedures, food storage, and what to do in the event of wildlife encounters.
 Please note that there have never been any negative bear encounters on any MWA projects before.
 No solo hiking is allowed on a MWA project to keep this record intact.
 Please only bring non-scented toiletries or personal products.
 It's not always the "sweet" smell that attracts animals.
 Often they are drawn to new, human smells.
 Let's keep those curious critters out of our camp.

-We love dogs and acknowledge how much they love to be in the woods with us, but the answer is a kind NO. We understand when you tell us that your dog is always well-behaved, silent, and obiedient.
+We love dogs but the answer is a kind NO. We understand when you tell us that your dog is always well-behaved, silent, and obiedient.
 However, out of respect for other volunteers and the safety of the crew, we kindly ask that you leave your four-legged friend at home, please.
 Thanks for understanding.
 We know it's a drag, and we're sorry.

 Because we ask you to work hard, we want to feed you well.
 You are only as good as the food you eat on these projects.
 MWA will handle all the food shopping, menu planning, and packing for most projects.
 We can accommodate both meat-eaters and vegetarians.
 If you have any unusual or unique dietary restrictions we'll do our best to accommodate your needs, but if it's really out of the ordinary, we might ask for your assistance by bringing extra snacks reserved for your meals.
 Please be sure you note this info on your registration form otherwise we'll have no way of knowing.
 If you want to be doubly sure, pick up the phone or send us an email to confirm we understand your needs.